blakester/boggle_legend/README.md

 # Repo Overview
 #### Boggle Client Installer
 You may build this project to generate a .msi file which will formally install the client.
-It is not required to run the server or client.
+This project is not required to run the server or client.
 (see the BoggleClientInstaller README for details)

 #### BoggleClient